 - Their TfL discount may be revoked.

 - Students holding a Tier 4 visa where QMUL issued a CAS cannot interrupt to gain work experience or to earn money to pay for their studies.
-The College is required to notify the UK Border Agency of interruptions of study for students sponsored under Tier 4 of the Points Based Immigration System where QMUL issued a CAS.
+Queen Mary is required to notify the UK Border Agency of interruptions of study for students sponsored under Tier 4 of the Points Based Immigration System where QMUL issued a CAS.
 Tier 4 students who interrupt their studies may be required to leave the UK, even if interrupting because of personal or medical reasons.

 Students are permitted to interrupt their research degree programme for up to one year in the first instance on the grounds of illness or other good cause with the permission of their School and the approval of the Dean for Research.
 Please note that research degree students are permitted to interrupt their studies for whole months only, and must re-enrol on an agreed date.
 Interruptions may be permitted for a number of reasons, including but not limited to: illness, maternity/paternity/adoption leave, personal and family reasons, employment, financial difficulties, and teaching commitments.
 Interruptions of study will not be approved as a means of ‘stopping the clock’ for students who are not making adequate progress.